hvignolo87/superside-challenge/README.md

 make cluster-local-image
 ```

-> :bulb: Any time you change something in a dbt model, you need to re-run it.
+> :bulb: Any time you change something in a dbt model, you need to re-run this command to update the image.

 Go to [http://localhost:8090](http://localhost:8090), and login with the default credentials `airflow:airflow`.

 Then, unpause the `transformations` DAG.
-You should see how the dbt models are running in the ephemeral pods (scheduled in the node with label `component=jobs`).
+You should see how the dbt models and tests are running in the ephemeral pods (scheduled in the node with label `component=jobs`).
 Please check this with Lens, or by running:

 ```bash
 watch -d kubectl get pods \